Satcracker/Sentence-Completion-Using-LSTM/Readme.md

-Overview
+# Overview

 This project implements an LSTM-based deep learning model for sentence auto-completion.
 Given an incomplete sentence, the model predicts the next word(s) based on a trained language model.
 The project leverages NLP techniques such as tokenization, n-gram modeling, and sequence generation to improve text completion accuracy.

-Dataset
+# Dataset

-The model is trained on a publicly available corpus containing structured text data, ensuring a diverse vocabulary.
+The model is trained on a publicly available corpus containing structured text data holmes.txt on Kaggle, ensuring a diverse vocabulary.
 Key dataset preprocessing steps include:

-Tokenization and sequence generation
+### Tokenization and sequence generation

-Handling out-of-vocabulary (OOV) words using special tokens
+### Handling out-of-vocabulary (OOV) words using special tokens

-Padding sequences for consistent input length
+### Padding sequences for consistent input length

-Methodology
+# Methodology

-Data Preprocessing
+## Data Preprocessing

 Tokenization using TensorFlow/Keras Tokenizer